FatimaBouyarmane/endpoint-threat-hunter-windows/README.md

 ---

 This starter will let you autonomously detect brute force attempts on Windows, enrich data with threat intel, and produce a simple report your team can use immediately.

----

-If you want, I can help you extend this with:

-- Parsing PowerShell logs
-- Detecting suspicious process creations
-- Parsing scheduled task creations
-- Adding richer report/dashboards

-Just ask!